simrenbasra/simys-blog/_posts/2025-05-17-email_genie_part4.md

 #### **Step 2: Tokenising Text**

-Before passing the emails into the model, the text must be tokenized.
-For this, I use the DistilBERT tokenizer from the Hugging Face transformers library.
+Before passing the emails into the model, the text must be tokenised.
+For this, I use the DistilBERT tokeniser from the Hugging Face transformers library.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/email-genie/phase_3/init_tokeniser.png" alt="BERT Tokeniser Init" style="max-width: 100%; height: auto; margin: 20px 0;">
 </div>

-One important note is that the tokenizer has a maximum output limit of 512 tokens.
+One important note is that the tokeniser has a maximum output limit of 512 tokens.
 Some emails in the dataset are longer than this and so I chunked the emails into smaller parts to handle this.
 Chunking basically means splitting a long email into smaller chunks so that each chunk fits within the model's token limit.

 Let’s walk through my function step by step: